Do I need to use contraception after giving birth?

 You can start using either the progestogen only pill, the implant, or the injectable contraceptive as soon as you wish after giving birth.

 The coil – within 48 hours or from 4 weeks

 A coil can be inserted immediately after birth (within 48 hours) or 4 weeks after birth.
-This includes the hormonal coil (IUS) and the non-hormonal or copper coil (IUD).
+This includes the hormonal coil and the non-hormonal coil.
 It can’t be inserted in the period between 48 hours and 4 weeks afterwards, as the womb will then be changing and returning to normal size.

 Learn more about the non-hormonal coil.